askiiart/turtle_match/README.md

     - Just wait until the cards flip back over.

 Future plans:
-- I'll eventually expand the game behavior to a queue of cards to flip over once the incorrect match is flipped back over instead of just waiting for the cards to flip back over.
+- Change the game behavior to a queue of cards to flip over once the incorrect match is flipped back over, instead of just waiting for the cards to flip back over.

-One last note: Sorry if this README file looks weird.
-I can't see what I'm writing, because the preview in PyCharm isn't working.
+- Expand the game to include a stopwatch.
+- Expand score to include number of correct and incorrect matches.